 You don’t need gimmicks if you’ve got the relationships right in the first place and we have a proud record of engaging with colleagues from across all the EU member states and beyond.
 In the European Parliament we work as a group of over 180 MEPs from all of the EU’s 27 countries; meanwhile the Conservative’s international allies consist of 15 Poles, nine Czechs and a single politician from each of just five other countries.
 It is only natural that Hague hopes to focus his efforts away from those places where relationships have been allowed to crumble.

 So what conclusions can we draw?
 So far, not many.
 Only when we get actions to match the talk can we really get a feel for the role this government sees for Britain in the world.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.